SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations-exam-problems.md

 Let’s move to the calculations.
 The special part here is that after dividing the numbers, we have to store only the integer part the result in a variable.

 <table><tr><td><img src="/assets/alert-icon.png" style="max-width:50px" /></td>
-<td><b>Търсете в Google!</b> Whenever we have an idea how to solve a particular problem, but we do not know how to write it in Java or we are dealing with one that we assume that many other people have had before us, the easiest way to solve it is by looking for information on the Internet.</td>
+<td><b>Търсете в Google!</b> Whenever we have an idea how to solve a particular problem but we do not know how to write it in Java or we are dealing with one that we assume that many other people have had before us, the easiest way to solve it is by looking for information on the Internet.</td>
 </tr></table>

 In this case, we can try with the following search: *java get whole number part of double*.
-We find out that, one possible way is to use the method **`Math.floor(…)`**. as it works with data types of type **`double`**, For the number of rows and columns we create variables of the same type.
+We find out that one possible way is to use the method **`Math.floor(…)`**. as it works with data types of type **`double`**.
+For the number of rows and columns we create variables of the same type.

 ![](assets/chapter-2-2-images/01.Training-lab-04.png)

 Second variant: As we already know, the operator for division **`/`** operates differently on integers and decimals. **When dividing integer with integer** (for example **`int`**), **the result is also an integer**.
-Therefore, we can search how to convert the real numbers that we have as values for the height and the width, into integers and then divide them.
+Therefore, we can search how to convert the real numbers that we have as values for the height and the width into integers and then divide them.

-In this case, there could be  **data loss**, after having removed the fractional part, so it is necessary that it is converted **expressly** (explicit typecasting).
+In this case, there could be  **data loss** after having removed the fractional part so it is necessary that it is converted **expressly** (explicit typecasting).
 We use the operator for converting data **`(type)`**, by replacing the word **type** with the needed **тdata type** and place it **before the variable**.
 More for converting data types you can find out in the book ["Въведение в програмирането с Java", стр.
 119-123](http://www.introprogramming.info/intro-java-book/read-online/glava3-operatori-i-izrazi/#_Toc243587227).

 ![](assets/chapter-2-2-images/01.Training-lab-05.png)